FLETCHER MEMORIAL LIBRARY~ LUDLOW, VT

 Vermont State Park Pass: Admission to many parks throughout VT (Click Pix)

-These group of passes are made available free of charge by the Vermont Department of Libraries and their partners, the Department
+These group of passes are made available free of charge by the Vermont Department of

-of Forests, Parks, & Recreation, and the VT Division for Historic Preservation.
+and the VT Division for Historic Preservation.

 Picture